sabinadams/errora/README.md

 ]
 ```

-The second is an array of loggers.
+The **second argument** is an array of loggers.
 A logger is a function with a logging function inside of it.
 You may use whatever logger you like.
 The function wrapped around the logger should take 1 parameter which will have the error details, request scope, and the response details.

 ```
 [